William Lockhart (MP): Personal life

 He married on 16 April 1822 at Walcott Bath, Somerset, Mary Jane Palliser (1801–1881), the youngest daughter of Sir Hugh Palliser Bart (1768–1813) and his wife Mary (1758–1723).
-William and Mary divorced in the Scottish Courts in 1835.
+William and Mary divorced in the Scottish Courts on 12 May 1835 on the grounds of William Lockhart's adultery.

 William Lockhart died on 25 November 1856 at Milton Lockhart of Febrile Disease while still a sitting MP.
 He was buried in Carluke churchyard on 2 December 1856.
 An inscription reads: 'Here buried William Lockhart MP for Lanarkshire 4th in descent from above Robert Lockhart of Birkhill and wife Jean Bruce of Clackmannan and eldest son of John Lockhart DD by Elizabeth Dunwiddie of Germiston unopposed he served his native country in Parliament from 1842 to his death, he was also a Deputy Lieutenant of the county and the Dean of Faculties of Glasgow university.'

 Lockhart was the elder half-brother of writer and editor John Gibson Lockhart.